apache/spark/docs/sparkr.md

 # Overview
 SparkR is an R package that provides a light-weight frontend to use Apache Spark from R.
-In Spark {{site.SPARK_VERSION}}, SparkR provides a distributed data frame implementation that supports operations similar to R data frames, [dplyr](https://github.com/hadley/dplyr) but on large datasets.
+In Spark {{site.SPARK_VERSION}}, SparkR provides a distributed data frame implementation that supports operations like selection, filtering, aggregation etc. (similar to R data frames, [dplyr](https://github.com/hadley/dplyr)) but on large datasets.

 # SparkR DataFrames